a-boy/playmath/README.md

 This conjecture implies `R(3,10)=41, R(5,5)=46, and R(6,6)>=105`.

 ## idea:(mailto:cody@ustc.edu)

-- Goldbach-Triangle: every entry is the average of top and right primes.
+- Goldbach-Triangle: every entry is the average of top and right primes. see https://oeis.org/A065305

 |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|